[ Printer Friendly Version ] [ Report Abuse ]

 "You don't have a girlfriend, do you?"

 He doesn't flinch.
-He only blinks once, methodically timed to give him a moment to think without me obstructing his line of vision.
+He only blinks once, methodically timed to give him a moment without me in his view.
 "Why would you think so?"

 "Maybe trouble likes to find me."

 I move my pawn and it's his turn—his last turn, and he knows it.
 It's pawn to D6 and as it slides across the board, Albus' attention lingers on his king, its death sentence approaching.
 "Hypothetically, even if I lied about having a girlfriend"—his eyes flick to mine—"looking for trouble as you say...
 I wouldn't be so quick to think the match is over."

 The roguishness never quite left his face since it uncloaked itself, and it's startlingly charming.

 Eyes locked, I utter the final move, "Knight to G5."
 My piece moves forward, and the face of his king begins to crack.
 "Checkmate."